 I’ve completed the Masters now, and am scheduled to graduate in February 2018.
 In the meantime, I’ve done a “soft opening” of my mediation practice, essentially just getting the word out that I’m available and taking on a handful of mandates.
 Once I have my degree in hand, I plan to market the mediation side of my practice more formally, to the point where it’s a more meaningful split with my litigation practice.
 Eventually, I would like to transition into pure mediation for the later years in my practice.
 But not yet.
 I love litigating too much to give it up so soon.

-We’ll continue our interview with Megan in part two of ‘Ready for Year 10’ blog series in January 2018 when we discuss the practice management challenges of running a joint law firm.
+We’ll continue our interview with Megan in Part II of ‘Ready for Year 10’ blog series in January 2018 when we discuss the practice management challenges of running a joint law firm.